MatthewAllen1/PowerBi-Waterfall-Chart/README.md

 This waterfall chart took a lot of effort to show the change from last year to this year.
 PowerBi limits you to only showing a total instead of showing LY to TY.
+For privacy issues I can't show my work exactly but I can show screenshots.
+For a reference I used this link to show the concept of creating something like this: https://businessintelligist.com/2020/06/12/power-bi-dax-how-to-make-waterfall-charts-work-showing-starting-and-ending-values/